Chemotherapy: The Basics

 • Slowing the growth of the cancer.

-• Killing cancer cells in areas of metastases (where cancer may have spread).
+• Killing cancer cells in areas of metastases (where cancer has spread).

 • Ease symptoms that the cancer is causing to make you more comfortable (called palliative treatment).